OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:1

-Now it came about at the end of the twenty years in which Solomon had built the house of the Lord and his own house,
+At the conclusion of the twenty years during which Solomon constructed the house of the Lord and his own residence,

 ---

 ## 2 Chronicles 8:2

-that he built the cities which Huram had given to him, and settled the sons of Israel there.
+he established the cities that Huram had given to him, and settled the sons of Israel there.

 ---